FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 themselves to the growing functionality of their precious phones.
 Alas, there were only slightly more.

-*Slightly Irrelevant* : When I’m waiting to leave the plane at arrival I notice some patterns with my flights and I notice how neat it would be if autonomous vehicles were driving the luggage around instead and mini-robot arms were packing them in.
-In both flights, I’m in front of a mother and child and in both, there is a gay, white male flight attendant (well, I presumed they were).
+*Slightly Irrelevant* : When I'm waiting to leave the plane at arrival I notice some patterns with my flights and I notice how neat it would be if autonomous vehicles were driving the luggage around instead and mini-robot arms were packing them in.
+In both flights, I'm in front of a mother and child and in both, there is a gay, white male flight attendant (well, I presumed they were).
 And in both, of course, I sat in 37A.